 State Indoor Radon Grant (SIRG) Program

 State and tribal radon programs are critical to the Agency's national goal of minimizing and preventing radon-related lung cancer.
 States and tribes receive grant funds from EPA that help finance their radon risk reduction programs; recipients must provide a minimum of 40% in matching funds.
-By law, these SIRG funds are not available to individuals or homeowners.
+By law, these State Indoor Radon Grant (SIRG) funds are not available to individuals or homeowners.

-- conduct projects and activities that directly support the first three strategic goals (above), including promoting action by consumers, real estate professionals, state and local building code officials, schools officials, non-profit public health organizations, professional organizations and partnerships.
+- Conduct projects and activities that directly support the first three strategic goals (above), including promoting action by:

-To facilitate achieving its strategic goals, the Agency has outlined its strategic results measures in a template and supporting guidance.
-SIRG recipients are required to include the template in their annual work plans.
+To facilitate achieving its strategic goals, the Agency outlined its strategic results measures in a template and supporting guidance.
+You can view the guidance documents at SIRG Guidance and Tools.

 SIRG Funds Allocated to EPA Regional Offices*